 Excerpts I wrote for Andrew Grant Houston’s policy proposal: I am a renter, and I’ve been one my entire life.
 Though while Seattle is a majority-renter city, I recognize that homeownership is the fastest way to generational wealth.
 That history is drawn along racial lines.
-America, since its inception, has entrenched wealth in the abilityContinue reading “Home ownership program expansion policy for mayoral candidate”
+America, since its inception, has entrenched wealth in the abilityContinue reading “Home ownership program expansion policy”

 [Featured Photo ID] On red background, white font read “The rent* is too damn high. *commercial and residential” with a black house key image and the candidate’s logo.
 The following are excerpts I wrote for the campaign policy proposal: …It’s time for rent control.
 Rent stabilization, if you want to be specific.
-While Seattle mayContinue reading “Rent control policy for mayoral candidate”
+While Seattle mayContinue reading “Rent control policy”

 People typically accept things as they are.
 When we see a road, a home, a park, a restroom, we don’t wonder why they’re there—or think about why they’re not.
 This is particularly true when we lack the cultural and historical knowledge of oppression embedded in our lives to ask why.
 Looking deeper, nearly everything aroundContinue reading “Most things are made, but for whom?”